vranova1/crest-pl-rex-analysis/README.md

-# crest-pl-rex-analysis
-Enhancement of Ligand Conformational Free Energy Estimation in the SQM2.20 Scoring Function Using CREST Sampling

 # CREST Conformational Analysis Pipeline

 This repository contains the scripts used in my bachelor's thesis for conformational sampling, geometry optimization, feature reconstruction, and analysis of the PL-REX dataset.